TOMToolkit/tomtoolkit.github.io/docs/getting_started.md

 ## Prerequisites

-The TOM toolkit requires Python >= 3.7
+The TOM toolkit requires Python >= 3.7 and numpy to be installed:

+    pip install numpy

 If you are using Python 3.6 and cannot upgrade to 3.7, install the `dataclasses`
 backport: